 Service fees, policy fees and underlying fund fees may also be charged so it’s well worth learning about the range of pension charges you could be paying and checking your plan’s small print.

 Combine your pensions with PensionBee

 Once you’ve located all of your frozen pensions it can be a good idea to unite them in one single pot.
 Combining can be one of the best ways to keep track of all your pensions and reduce the amount of fees you pay.

-PensionBee can help you locate all of your frozen pensions and transfer them into one simple online plan.
+PensionBee can help you combine and transfer all of your frozen pensions into one simple online plan.
 This will make it easier to manage your pension and help you track the income you can expect to receive in retirement.
 Plus, with PensionBee you’ll only be charged a single annual fee.

 As always with investments, your capital is at risk.
 The value of your investment can go down as well as up, and you may get back less than you invest.
 This information should not be regarded as financial advice.